adamusek-007/english-vocabulary-tutor/README.md

 # App-Learn-English-Words
-App made for learning english words from my school book, but user can add his own ones.
+App made for learning english words.
+From my school book, but user can add his own ones.